os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

 ## How to get this repository working

-Upon setting up a new openQA instance, it's also necessary to install some aditional dependencies that are inherent to this repository.
+Upon setting up a new openQA instance, it's also necessary to install some additional dependencies that are inherent to this repository.

 * On openSUSE to install an openQA worker and all dependencies do: